Lists of mountains and hills in the British Isles: Grahams

 The Grahams are hills in Scotland between 600 and 762 m high, with a drop of at least 150 metres all round.
 A list of British hills with over 150 metres prominence was first published in 1992 by Alan Dawson in The Relative Hills of Britain, with the subset from 2000 to 2500 feet referred to as Elsies (LCs, short for Lesser Corbetts).
-The Elsies were later named Grahams after the late Fiona Torbet (née Graham) who published her own list of Scottish hills from 2000-2500 feet six months later.
+The Elsies were later named Grahams after the late Fiona Torbet (née Graham) who published her own list of Scottish hills from 2000 to 2500 feet six months later.
 Dawson continues to maintain the list, which as of December 2022 comprised 231 hills from 600 to 762 metres high.
 Two of the original Grahams no longer qualify: Cnoc Coinnich was found to be above the 762 m height threshold, while Stob na Boine Druim-fhinn was found to have less than 150 metres prominence.

 In 2004, Dawson published a list of Graham Tops covering every summit in Scotland between 2000 and 2500 ft high with over 30 metres of prominence.
 This list has since been superseded by the Simms, which include all mountains in Britain over 600 metres high with at least 30 metres prominence.